KDE/documentation-kstars-docs-kde-org/user_manual/tool-imaging-planner.rst

                      RELATIVE_CATALOG_FILENAME should be read in as if they were in this catalog file.

-               If you wanted to add your own objects to the existing catalog, you could do so by creating your own catalog, say on your desktop in a .csv file, and having the first line include the existing catalog with a LoadCatalog line, and having subsequent lines list your new objects.
+               To add custom objects, create a .csv file (e.g., on your desktop).
+The first line should reference the existing catalog
+               with LoadCatalog.
+Subsequent lines list
+               your objects.
+Then, use ``Load Catalog``
-               You'd then run ``Load Catalog`` on your new .csv file.
+               on your new .csv file.

 .. _tool-imaging-planner-loading-catalogs: